 Each day will start with a wake-up call before sunrise with coffee or tea in preparation for the morning photo session.
 At around 09:30, you will be back for brunch followed by a free time that will be used to relax or join Mario for a casual photo workshop where images will be reviewed and processed.

 Some snacks, drinks, coffee, and tea will be served just before you leave on your evening game drive around 15:30 which will go on until the sun sets.
 After that, you will return back to camp for drinks by the campfire before dinner is served, putting an end to a fantastic day in the Delta.

 After an early morning photo session, you will return to the camp for a well-deserved breakfast before being transferred to the airstrip for a flight to Kasane for the second part of this safari.
-You will go to the northern section of Chobe National Park where you will spend 4 nights onboard the Ichobezi Safari Boat that will dock along the Chobe River in different locations right where the action is.
+You will go to the northern section of Chobe National Park where you will spend four nights on-board the Ichobezi Safari Boat that will dock along the Chobe River in different locations right where the action is.

 This boat trip will guarantee plenty photo opportunities that will include large herds of elephant by the Chobe River which we will try to capture at sunset for a memorable African landscape.
 The puku is a rare antelope that occurs only in this area and that you will try to find.
 For bird photography, amazing colonies of southern carmine bee-eater in season and fish eagles which are abundant will present great photo opportunities.

 After being transferred to the safari boat and settling in, you will have some time to unwind from your journey.
 Lunch will be served while slowly cruising deep into Chobe.

 After lunch, you will have some time to prepare your photographic gear for the first afternoon session on the ohotographic motorized boat at around 15:00.
 You will be looking out for herds of elephants that usually come down to the river every afternoon and will be pursuing amazing close up and low angle shots of these giants from the water.